 Cultivating vines in window boxes is an interesting twist for a container garden.
 Many window box designs employ trailing plants; the addition of vines draws the eye up.
 You can use a small trellis to support vines in window boxes, or take advantage of architecture as in the shutters used here.
 Even a few strategically placed strings can support a delicate vine.
-Choose small flowering vines that will not take over the limited space in a window box, like cypress vine, cardinal climber, minibar morning glory, or thunbergia.
+Choose small flowering vines that will not take over the limited space in a window box, like cypress vine, cardinal climber, or morning glory.

 Trailing Window Box Flowers

 A window box gives gardeners the opportunity to make ample use of delicate trailing flowers that might succumb to mud splatters and insect pests on the ground.
 While petunias will always be popular, explore unusual trailing flowers like the tropical red chenille plant (pictured).

 Other trailing flowers that will spill handsomely over the edges of your sunny window box planter include trailing ivy-leafed pelargoniums, black-eyed susan vine, and euphorbia 'Diamond Frost'.
 Intersperse your trailing flowers with trailing foliage plants like sweet potato vine or creeping jenny for textural interest.

 Window Boxes for Urban Gardens

 You can design a window box that is a triumph of color, texture, and form.
 Chartreuse sweet potato vine and the spiky purple foliage of false red dracaena ensure visual interest even when the flowers of blue lobelia and yellow million bells are between blooming cycles.
 The pink leaves of showy perilla plants are coleus look-alikes, but are much more vigorous and sun-loving.

 Fall Flowering Window Box

 When the gardening season winds down, do not let your window box display end with a whimper.
 Rip out tired summer annuals and replace with autumn flowers like mums.
 You can create your fall finale with gourds and ornamental kale as filler or create a densely blossomed look with other mums and asters.